openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 greenboot determines system health with health check scripts - MicroShift already provides such script.
 After health check, either "green" (system is healthy) or "red" (system is unhealthy) scripts are executed.
-MicroShift will provide "green" and "red" which will persist system's (commits) health.
+MicroShift will provide "green" and "red" scripts which will persist the overall system's health for the current ostree commit.
 For more information about greenboot and current MicroShift integration see [Integrating MicroShift with Greenboot](https://github.com/openshift/enhancements/blob/master/enhancements/microshift/microshift-greenboot.md) enhancement.